Las Ramblas in Barcelona. Essential Guide and Advice

-Las Ramblas in Barcelona is approximately 1.2 kilometres long with Port Vell (near the cruise port terminal) at the Southern most end and Plaça Catalunya at the northern most end.
+Las Ramblas is approximately 1.2 kilometres long with Port Vell (near the cruise port terminal) at the Southern most end and Plaça de Catalunya at the northern most end.

 In this article when I mention the northern most end of the Ramblas I mean north of the Liceu theatre (which is a mid way point along Las Ramblas) and the southern most end as being south of the Liceu Theatre.

-La Rambla is primarily pedestrianised with only two narrow one-way traffic roads which run on either side of the central Ramblas Boulevard.
+La Rambla is primarily pedestrianized with only two narrow one-way traffic roads which run on either side of the central Ramblas Boulevard.

 |Japanese paintings and decoration on a building on La Rambla|

 Metro stops on the Barcelona Las Ramblas

 The Ramblas is serviced by three Metro stops along its length making it a superb transport point to see the rest of the city.